Expression Engine

 Regular Expressions

-For any property which is a string type, regular expressions are supported using rx: prefix.
+Introduced in 5.2, string type attributes support regular expressions using the rx: prefix.
 For example, if you wanted to match on the detected_hostname property:

 "criteria": "detected_hostname == 'rx:.*xxx';"